 - Decrease in Technical Student Enrollment.
 Fall 2011 degree-seeking student enrollment on the campuses of the former Acadiana Technical College (ATC) totaled nearly 3,000 students.
 Degree-seeking student enrollment in technical programs on those same campuses declined to 2,381 students in fall 2012 and fell further in fall 2013 to 1,647 degree-seeking students.
-While a variety of factors contributed to this enrollment decline including the impact of the merger of ATC and SLCC and challenges associated with implementation of the Banner Student Information System in 2012 the college's Technical Program Redesign played a significant role in redefining the enrollment characteristics of the college. - Technical Program Redesign.
+While a variety of factors contributed to this enrollment decline including the impact of the merger of ATC and SLCC the college's Technical Program Redesign played a significant role in redefining the enrollment characteristics of the college. - Technical Program Redesign.
 With the merger of ATC and SLCC, a comprehensive overhaul of technical programs was launched.
 Low enrollment programs on individual campuses were eliminated and program offerings were consolidated among the seven technical campuses of the former ATC to improve institutional efficiency and instructional productivity.
 Additionally, moratoriums were placed on enrollment in a number of technical programs based on the availability of suitably qualified faculty.
 Collectively, these actions had an impact on the total number of students in the technical degree seeking cohort and, subsequently, the total number of technical credentials awarded.